Pokrt/dleap_tutorial/items/common/functions.md

 ### Validating a Data Item: `apItem.validate()`

-- **Function Name + Parameters**: `validate()`.
-This function takes no parameters.

 - **Description**: Triggers the validation process for a data item.
-Use this function to manually initiate the validation rules applied to the item, ensuring the data entered by the user meets the required criteria before proceeding.
+Use this function to manually initiate the validation rules applied to the item, ensuring the data entered by the user meets the required criteria before proceeding. `validate()` takes no parameters.
 - **Example**:
   ```javascript
   item.validate(); // Triggers validation for the item